Bob Ladd: Research interests

 Throughout my career I have been involved in research on topics other than intonation and prosody, and since the early 2000s these other interests have largely taken precedence in my work.

 A more recent series of laboratory phonology projects has focused on segment-related perturbations of fundamental frequency and their relevance for the phonology of voicing.
-My former colleague James Kirby and I published a paper (2016b) on obstruent F0 perturbations in French and Italian (later followed up by a short paper (2020a) in JASA Express Letters).
+My former Edinburgh colleague James Kirby and I published a paper (2016b) on obstruent F0 perturbations in French and Italian (later followed up by a short paper (2020a) in JASA Express Letters).
 A paper by myself and Stephan Schmid on F0 effects of aspiration and "voicing" in Swiss German (2018) appeared in a special issue of Journal of Phonetics on VOT.
+A replication and further extension of that paper (based on PhD work by two of Schmid's students, Franka Zebe-Sheng and Camille Watter) is about to appear in Journal of Phonetics.

-In 2020 I returned to the question of irregularity in Dinka number morphology in collaboration with Mirella Blum, a PhD student who is working with Bert Remijsen on his latest funded project Suprasegmentals in three West Nilotic languages.
-We were able to show that Dinka noun number morphology is considerably less irregular and unpredictable than it has traditionally been said to be.
-We recently published a paper (2022b) on this work in the Journal of African Languages and Linguistics, which among other things laid the groundwork for Blum's ongoing cross-dialect study of tonal correspondences in several three-tone and four-tone Dinka varieties.
+In 2020 I returned to the question of irregularity in Dinka number morphology in collaboration with Mirella Blum, who was doing a PhD with Bert Remijsen.
+Largely rejecting the conclusion reached in the (2009c)paper, we showed that Dinka noun number morphology is considerably more systematic and predictable than it has traditionally been said to be, and published a report (2021b) on this work in the Journal of African Languages and Linguistics.
+Mirella's PhD, among other things, then laid the groundwork for her ongoing cross-dialect study of tonal correspondences in several three-tone and four-tone Dinka dialects, which in turn has led us to further work on regularities in noun number marking.
+A new paper by Blum and Ladd on that work is under review.

 Other Between 2016 and 2019 Bruce Connell and I prepared an English translation, with extensive commentaries, of Emmi Meyer's Mambila-Studie, the first published description of the Mambila language of the Cameroon-Nigeria borderland.
-The original appeared in three instalments in Afrika und Übersee in 1939-40; the translation appeared in 2020 to mark the 80th anniversary of the original publication.
+The original appeared in three instalments in the forerunner to the journal Afrika und Übersee in 1939-40; the translation appeared in 2020 to mark the 80th anniversary of the original publication.

 My own particular interest in the Dinka song project was the interaction between linguistic tone and musical melody.
-These interactions are the other focus of my ongoing collaborations with James Kirby.
+These interactions are another focus of my ongoing collaborations with James Kirby.
 I was officially his mentor on an AHRC Early Career Fellowship on music/tone interactions in Vietnamese and Thai (see 2016d), and we organised a workshop at the International Congress of Phonetic Sciences in Glasgow in 2015 on the constraints that underlie tone/melody correspondences in singing in tone languages.
 We also wrote a general review/tutorial paper on this topic (2020b) which appeared in the Oxford Handbook of Linguistic Prosody edited by Carlos Gussenhoven and Aoju Chen.
-A further paper on this topic is to appear in the journal Studies in Prosodic Grammar (韵律语法研究).
+A further paper (2022c) on this topic appeared in the journal Studies in Prosodic Grammar (韵律语法研究).